JoshuaTheMiller/MediumPosts/README.md

 # MediumPosts

-A repository to store code examples that I share and/or talk about on Medium.
+* This is a repository to store code examples that I share and/or talk about on Medium.
+* Possibble story ideas may pop up on here from time to time.